-https://documents.danskeinvest.com/fund/FI0008809421
+https://documents.danskeinvest.com/fund/LU1399305769

 The fund invests in sustainable investments in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs, meaning that the SDGs are actively used in the screening and investment analyses leading to the investment decision.
-The fund in that respect primarily focuses on activities relating to renewable energy, financial inclusion, healthcare and innovation.
-The fund further favours companies receptive to benefit from shareholder engagement in order to further enhance positive SDG contribution by the respective companies.

-The selection of issuers through the SDG Model takes into account products and services manufactured by the issuer and the issuers' alignment of their operations with the SDGs.
+The selection of issuances through the SDG Model takes into account products and services manufactured by the issuer and the issuers' alignment of their operations with the SDGs.
 Issuers that do not have a positive SDG contribution per quantitative criteria, may still be deemed eligible for the portfolio if, on the basis of a qualitative assessment, the insufficient SDG score is deemed incorrect due to lack of data, biases in the model or other relevant considerations as documented, assessed and approved in accordance with the SDG Model criteria.